-SOCI 503 And SOCI 560 And SOCI 590

-Sociology Electives 15.0

 At least one course must be a 600-level course.
 SOCI 500 is required for students with undergraduate degrees other than Sociology.
-SOCI 500 will serve as a Sociology elective for students with undergraduate degree in Sociology.
+SOCI 500 will serve as a Sociology elective for students with an undergraduate degree in Sociology.

-Free Electives 6.0
+Free Electives: 6 Credits